Surajk7725/SDP_PFSD/README.md

 The Rental System Project is accessible online at the following link: [http://sk7ayanokoji.pythonanywhere.com/](http://sk7ayanokoji.pythonanywhere.com/)

-### Instructions for Accessing the Deployed Project:
+### Instructions for Accessing the Deployed Project:-

 1. Open your web browser and navigate to [http://sk7ayanokoji.pythonanywhere.com/](http://sk7ayanokoji.pythonanywhere.com/).